-I've chosen to make my infinity scarf out of grey jersey and stretch lace because I really like the way they look together. :D
+I've chosen to sew my infinity scarf out of grey jersey and stretch lace because I really like the way they look together. :D

-Keep reading and I'll show you how to crank out infinity scarves in no time!
+Keep reading and I'll show you how to make a homemade infinity scarve in no time!

 - 2 pieces of fabric 14x60 inches - I'm using stretch lace and jersey